Reconstructing Barrow Holographic Dark Energy in $f(Q,T)$ Gravity and Cosmic Constraint: Observational data and methodology

 where $d_L$ is the luminosity distance (defined in Eq.~\eqref{dL}).
 When scaled by the sound horizon at the drag epoch $r_d$ , ratios such as $D_H/r_d$, $D_M/r_d$, and $D_V/r_d$ serve as important observables for constraining cosmological models and testing the standard model of cosmology.

 2. Cosmic chronometers (CC) Measurements: The Hubble parameter measurements, known as the chronometers data, provide independent estimates of the Hubble parameter $H(z)$ at various redshifts.
 These data serve as an important probe of the expansion rate of the universe.
-We choose the dataset from \cite{Favale_2023} which includes 32 CC data points incorporating both the statistical and systematic errors within the redshift range of $0.07 < z < 1.965$.
+We choose the dataset from \cite{Favale_2023} which includes 32 CC data points shown in Table~\ref{tab:cc_data}.
+To ensure a rigorous error analysis, we follow the methodology of Moresco et al. \cite{moresco_setting_2020,moresco_unveiling_2022} to construct the full covariance matrix $\mathbf{C}_{\text{CC}}$\footnote{\url{https://gitlab.com/mmoresco/CCcovariance}.
+This matrix incorporates both statistical uncertainties and systematic effects.
+The systematic component includes uncertainties related to galaxy stellar-population properties, such as stellar metallicity and potential contamination from young stellar components, which are typically treated as uncorrelated (diagonal).
+In contrast, the choice of the stellar population synthesis (SPS) model—including the initial mass function (IMF) and the adopted stellar library which induces significant correlated errors across different redshift bins.}

 3. Type Ia supernova (SNIa) Data: SNIa are considered standard candles because when the light curve reaches its maximum, the absolute luminosity is almost the same.
 The distance modulus $\mu$ can be obtained according to the following formula: